Rummy Wiki – The Glossary of Rummy Terms

 Set: A group of three or four cards of the same rank but of different suits is called a set.

-Wild Joker: The card that which is selected as the Joker after the dealer has dealt cards is called the wild Joker.
+Wild Joker: The card that is selected as the Joker after the dealer has dealt cards is called the wild Joker.
 It can replace any card to form a sequence or set.